kleineluka/modnamedhana/README.md

 # Credits & Licenses 🎉
 - 🕹️ **Mod Named Hana** is licensed under the [MIT License](https://github.com/kleineluka/modnamedhana/blob/main/LICENSE).
-- 🕹️ **[Repurpose Studios](https://residentrabbit.itch.io/repurpose)** for creating the game, the character Hana, and assets for the game.
+- 🕹️ **[Repurpose Studios](https://residentrabbit.itch.io/repurpose)** for creating the game, the character Hana, and assets for the game (such as the emoji used here).
 - 💾 **[KleineLuka (Zoey)](https://www.github.com/kleineluka)** for creating Mod Named Hana's patch/installer.
 You can find me on Discord as `kleinezoey`!
 - ✏️ Your name could go here for writing or art.. which I cant do well.. ~~or at all~~.
 - 💾 **[Tauri](https://github.com/tauri-apps/tauri)**, the Rust-based front-end framework, is licensed under MIT/Apache.